BasicsHome and Search

 As to the new developments, the Block K West and East are nearest, behind them are the Block B West and East and to the right Block C West and East.
 No sign of Block D as yet.

-The plan shows the two development phases, the first is well underway.
+The plan shows the two development phases.

 January 2021 has a view of the car park, the colourful splash to the right of the first image, also a satellite view of the site and earlier version of the above plan.